ojrobotics/fvuav/README.md

 # Isabelle and MetiTraski Code for Controller Verification of an Attitude Controller for Multirotor UAVs
-## Paper title: Verification Framework for Control Theory of Aircraft
+## Paper title: Verification Framework for Control Theory of Aircraft - Omar A. Jasim and Sandor M. Veres

 This repository contains the Isabelle and MetiTarski codes to illistrate the use of formal computer based techniques to verify